MicrosoftDocs/connected-spaces/articles/setup.md

 ## Set up Connected Spaces Preview

-1. Go to xxx and so xxx.
+1. Go to xxx and do xxx.

 2. Sign in with xxx.